The Tablao Los Gallos Flamenco Staff consists of a large cast of artists, many of which have won national and international awards.

 Bailaoras | Cantaoras | Bailaores | Cantaores | Guitarristas

-Our visitors will enjoy a show involving three female dancers, two male dancers, three guitarists, one female vocal singer, and three male vocal singers, for a total of 12 great flamenco artists that will make you feel the purest Flamenco Show.
+Our visitors will enjoy a show involving a female dancers, a male dancers, guitarists,a female vocal singer, and a male vocal singers, for a total of 7 great flamenco artists that will make you feel the purest Flamenco Show.

 In our shows, we try to offer a variety of “palos flamencos” for the public to understand and feel the rationale behind each of them and learn their differences.

 These are some of the main flamenco styles that can be enjoyed in the Tablao:

 Alegrías, Bulerías, Soleá, Guajiras, Tientos, Tarantos, Caña, Caracoles, Seguirillas, Bamberas, Farruca, Romance, Cante, etc.

 We make a selection of the best “palos flamencos” from each artist to set the show, which varies daily.
 This way you will never see the same show at Tablao Flamenco Los Gallos.

 The climax of the show comes with our Final Party.
 The artists fill the stage with their art, perform various choreographed dances, dance Sevillanas and Bulerías, and show the charm and the magic of flamenco that make visitors carry with them a great memory of their visit to Tablao.

 Our shows are characterized by authenticity, and stand to be in the first line of the purest singing, playing, and dancing that make us experience unique moments.

 The duration of the show is one hour, the one with the longest and highest content of all tablaos in Seville, Madrid, and Barcelona.